Vladimir Picheta: Biography

-Vladimir Ivanovich Picheta was born on 9 October 1878 in Poltava.
+Picheta was born in Poltava.
 His father, Ivan (Jovan) Khristoforovich (1844-1920), a Serb by nationality, a native of the city of Mostar in Bosnia and Herzegovina (then under the Ottoman Empire), was the rector of the Vitebsk Theological Seminary and then Poltava Theological Seminary.
 The scientist's mother, Maria Grigorievna Grigorenko, of Ukrainian origin, was the daughter of a Kyiv official of the Treasury Chamber.

-Vladimir Ivanovich Picheta graduated from the Poltava Gymnasium in 1897, and 1901 - from the History and Philology Department of Moscow University.
+Picheta graduated from the Poltava Gymnasium in 1897, and 1901 - from the History and Philology Department of Moscow University.
 Vasily Klyuchevsky was the scientific supervisor of his diploma (then called candidate) work "Yuri Krizhanich on the Moscow State".

 After graduation, he taught at secondary schools in Moscow, and from 1902 he worked in Ukraine (Korostyshev, Yekaterinoslav).
 In September 1905, Picheta returned to Moscow, where he taught first at secondary educational institutions, and from 1906 at higher educational institutions, giving lectures to workers.
 In 1909, the young scientist passed his master's exam, and in 1910 he was approved as a privat-docent of Moscow University.
 In February 1911, together with a group of professors and assistant professors, he left the university in protest against the activities of the Minister of Public Education L.A.
 Kasso.
 He taught at the Higher Courses for Women and at the Practical Academy of Commercial Sciences.
 At the end of 1917, Picheta became a teacher at Moscow State University, and after the merger in June 1918 of the Higher Courses for Women, where he lectured, with the university, he became a professor at the 2nd Moscow State University.
 In 1918, Vladimir Ivanovich defended his dissertation for a master's degree in Russian history on the first volume of the monograph “Agrarian reform of Sigismund-Augustus in the Lithuanian-Russian state”.

 After the opening of the university in Minsk - Picheta was its rector from the initial beginning in 1921 until 1929.